Updated November 5, 2020

 Responsible goat care means making sure that their food, water, and shelter is provided and maintained to a high standard.
 Many “backyard” goat setups are not designed with the goat’s best interest in mind and cannot be assumed to be an ideal living space for them.
 Similarly, the nutrition you provide for them should be considered in terms of what works best for them, rather than what’s easiest!

-- Providing appropriate living spaces for goats: You must give goats an appropriate living space, with sunlight, clean air, appropriate temperature and humidity control, and goat-safe fencing.
+- Providing appropriate living spaces for goats: You must give goats an appropriate The indoor or outdoor area where an animal resident lives, eats, and rests., with sunlight, clean air, appropriate temperature and humidity control, and goat-safe fencing.
 They should have a safe place to roam, browse on interesting safe plants, and enjoy enriching activities.
 Forcing goats to live in cramped, dark, muddy, dirty, icy, or dangerous conditions is unacceptable.
 You should never take in so many goats that they lack adequate personal space!
 Ensure that their pasture is free of any plants that are toxic to goats!

 - Providing appropriate food, water, and supplementation for goats: You must feed goats a healthy diet suited to their individual needs.
 They need clean water that doesn’t freeze over in the winter, appropriate forage or hay, minerals, and, depending on your residents’ specific needs, nutritional supplementation.
 It’s unacceptable to knowingly feed them food that causes health problems or excessive weight gain.
 You must be willing to adjust their food and supplementation if a goat needs their diet modified to rectify health challenges as well.
 A sanctuary must never feed a goat with food designed to make them larger for human consumption.
 Goats being supplemented with sheep minerals may need their copper supplemented.